 4. The drinks are cheap and the Schanigärten are plentiful

 Compared to other capital cities, the drinks are cheap in Vienna, and there are restaurant and cafe gardens everywhere where to enjoy summer drinks and good times.
 Also, a special feature of this city are the restaurant and cafe gardens hidden away in the Höfe (courtyards) of buildings.
-Here’s a list of some of our favourites.

 5. Who needs a beach when you have the Danube river?!